joshualibrarian/wim/doc/addressing.md

 However, the system can support other namespaces and does so to manage *hosts*.
 Each physical computer, with an IP address (including localhost) that the system communicates with gets an item generated to represent it.
 These *host items* use the IP address namespace directly and are used to store key information, connection history, domain data, and anything else.

+### Restricted Characters

+In an effort to allow for easily human-readable references to extend into the various components of an item consistently across different address-spaces, there must be some characters that are used to signify the end of an address and the beginning of a reference to a part of the item.
+Since there are exactly four types of component for an item, there are just so many characters that are restricted from addresses at large:

+* `~` -
+* `;`
+* `*`
+* `^`

-#### Users
+### Users

-The address itself will indicate some things about what kind of item this is, if it has a username before the `@` then it is of class `Account`, and if it begins with the `@` then it is a `Server`, and so if no path follows, then we have an item representing that user themself, and is the basis for communicating with them.
+The address itself will indicate some things about what kind of item this is, if it has a username before the `@` then it is of class `Account`, and if it begins with the `@` then it is a `Server`, and so if no path follows, then we have an item representing that user themselves, and is the basis for communicating with them.

 	joe@acme.com
 	@github.net